AxelEriksson0/typescript-template/README.md

-# typescript-template
+# TypeScript and ESLint template
-My opinionated TypeScript template
+My opinionated TypeScript and ESLint template.

+Having `uuid` as dependency to check eslint import.